JoshPohl123/cs195-project2-JoshPohl123/README.md

 * I used ChatGPT for researching what type my pdfData/Bytes was for my MongoDB Schema
 * I used ChatGPT for how to handle converting PDFs into Bytes
 * I used ChatGPT for learning how to convert bytes into Blobs that can be displayed in URLs
+* I used ChatGPT to make a PDF for the demo